EliasL/Craver/README.md

 Make sure that the ```server``` variable in ```lib/support/data_getter.dart``` is set to the deployment location of your server.
 The value as of 01.09.22 is ```http://lbcraver.cern.ch:80```.

 #### Security
 The important server functions are token protected.
-An unprotected page is the curent server version: http://lbcraver.cern.ch/version.
-Whereas a protected page will be inaccecable unless you also have a valid token in the header: http://lbcraver.cern.ch/control_panel?state=lbWeb/LHCb|LHCb_fsm_currentState.
+A protected page will be inaccecable unless you also have a valid token in the header.

 In addition to the token security, the api of the server is very restrictive.
 The arguments in the get requests for prometheus and DIM are whitelisted.
 The lblogbook handler accepts any integer (page) number between 0 and 999 and is therefore also very restrictive.

-The sources that the server communicates with are all inaccecable from outside the CERN network, so even if the apk of the app was decompiled and the adresses of the sources were extracted, it would be useless unless they already were inside the CERN network.

 #### Development notes
 If there are network issues, try to